ETTiNGRiNDER's personal corner

 I'm a modder and I would like you to help with my free mod.

-If it's for a game that I cover on my site, I'm generally willing to answer questions about how to mod to the best of my ability, but I won't make your mod for you.
+If it's for a game that I cover on my site, I'm generally willing to answer questions about how to mod to the best of my ability, and offer use of the resources I have posted in relevant sections, but I won't make your mod for you.

 We are an indie games company making new commercial games, would you like to join?